OneCodeMan/ReginaldKuenstler/ReginaldKuenstler/Info.md

 - [ ] Historical data of inputs and analyses

 ## ENHANCEMENTS
-- [ ] Palette Creation - User can tap on Selected Colours to open a sheet of what colours they've selected so far.
-- [ ] Vertical center to the right there is a vertical menu of Circle() colour groups.
+- [ ] On UserPalette and PaletteCreation vertical center, to the right, there is a vertical menu of Circle() colour groups.
 - [ ] Colour mapper can be better
 - [ ] Select state rectangle matches colour of selected colour group
 - [ ] SelectPaletteView - toast that indicates which colour has been added
 - [ ] Sort by RGB

+## LOW HANGING FRUIT
+- [ ] Palette Creation - User can tap on Selected Colours to open a sheet of what colours they've selected so far.

 ## QUESTIONS
 - Should the imageview itself be tappable to open imagepicker menu?